-NOTE: The only PFTs available at the moment are Phytoplankton, Zooplankton and Mixotroph.
-The other groups currently have no real functionality associated with them.

-NOTE: This file format is fussy, and you cannot have any empty lines in between the -START-OF-DATA- and -END-OF-DATA- tags - every line between these tags must have data (3 parameter values).

-5. We can increase the ecological complexity of the model by adding another plankton population.
-Save the ecosystem configuration file under a new and highly intuitive name (such as NPZD.eco), and add another line specifying a 100 micron zooplankton. e.g.:
+- NOTE: The only PFTs available at the moment are Phytoplankton, Zooplankton and Mixotroph.
+The other groups currently have no real functionality associated with them. - NOTE: This file format is fussy, and you cannot have any empty lines in between the -START-OF-DATAand -END-OF-DATA- tags - every line between these tags must have data (3 parameter values). - 6.
+We can increase the ecological complexity of the model by adding another plankton population.
+Save the ecosystem configuration file under a new and highly intuitive name (such as NPZD.eco), and add another line specifying a 100 micron zooplankton.

-'''

-Zooplankton 100.00 1

-'''

 It is important that the zooplankton is 10 times larger than the phytoplankton in terms of diameter.
 This is the optimal predator-prey length ratio in the default configuration.
-(You could maybe think about changing this value later on.)

-6. To run the model with this new configuration, change the name of the ecosystem configuration file in the user-config file...
+(You could maybe think about changing this value later on.) - 7.
+To run the model with this new configuration, change the name of the ecosystem configuration file in the user-config file...